timlinux/kartoza-world-osm-tegola-map/README.md

 ## Start Maputnik-editor

-The file `kartoza_osm_mapbox_style.json` contains a default maputnik configuration which will take various of the above tables and incorporate them into a cartographic product.
+This project contains two default maputnik configurations (see below for details on the difference between them) which will take various of the above tables and incorporate them into a cartographic product.
 To start maputnik editor do:

 ``docker-compose up -d maputnik-editor``